tabshaikh/circuit_solver/readme.md

   C++ headers and library files.

 ## Caution
-1. Some errors are faced using chrome to open the Circuit.html as chrome browser shows only one frame at a time.(prefer only mozilla)
+1. Some errors are faced using chrome to open the Circuit.html as chrome browser shows only one frame at a time.(prefer only mozilla).
 2. If Mozilla Firefox failed to zoom the image, please do hard reset ( Ctrl + Shift + R ) or reload the frame.
 3. Please ensure that you have flash player extension enabled in Mozilla.
 4. Sometimes there can error in which thunbnail fails to work, just keep on trying hard reset for that.